 Many years of caring for children or part-time work after pregnancy: Women with children often face special challenges when it comes to retirement provision.
 Five practical tips on how you can minimize income gaps and optimize your private and occupational retirement provision.

 However, many are aware of the impending retirement income gap: Around one third of women in Switzerland are concerned about whether they will have enough money after retirement.
-This is confirmed by a representative survey we recently conducted among 1,000 people in Switzerland.
+We found this out in a representative survey of 1,000 Swiss people in 2018.

 Regardless of whether you take a longer baby break after the birth of your child or children or decide to work part-time: This is how gaps in your retirement provision occur.
 This means that you will save less for your retirement and draw a lower pension later on.

-You should therefore first get an overview of your previous payments into Pillars 1 and 2.
-For the maximum AHV pension of CHF 2,450 per month (as at 2024), you need an average annual income of at least CHF 88,200.
+That’s why you should first get an overview of your previous payments into Pillars 1 and 2.
+For the maximum AHV pension of CHF 2,520 per month (as of 2025), you need an average annual income of at least CHF 90,720.
 Many people working part-time fail to achieve this level of income.

 Contribution gaps have an even more detrimental effect: Every missing contribution year leads to a further pension cut of 2.3%.
-To avoid this, you must take the initiative yourself when you take a break from work: Voluntarily pay the minimum annual contribution of currently CHF 514 (as of 2024) into the AHV.
+To avoid this, you must take the initiative yourself when you take a break from work: Voluntarily pay the minimum annual contribution of currently CHF 530 (as of 2025) into the AHV.
 You can request a statement of your personal AHV account from the compensation office.
-Payment gaps can be closed within five years by paying the minimum contribution in arrears.
+Payment gaps can be closed within five yearswithin five years by paying the minimum contribution in arrears.

 Pillar 3a is available to close gaps that arise during family time.
-Female employees with a pension fund may pay in 20% of their annual income, up to a maximum of CHF 7,056 (as of 2024).
-For self-employed women, the annual payment is limited to CHF 35,280.
+Female employees with a pension fund may pay in a maximum of CHF 7,258 (as of 2025).
+For self-employed women without a pension fund, the annual payment is limited to 20% of net income, up to a maximum of CHF 36,288 (as of 2025).
 You can deduct the amount paid in from your taxes.
 With Pillar 3a, you also have the option of hedging against the financial risks of incapacity to work or death.

 Incidentally: You can also pay into Pillar 3 even if you are not employed – in this case into Pillar 3b.